OpenDataDSL/documentation/docs/topics/data-management/Data-Monitoring.md

 * Check for corrections - if the data for this data was previously loaded, it is checked to see if any of the values have changed.
 * Calculate metrics
     * Determine the quantity of tenors by tenor type loaded during this update
-    * Determine if all the expected tenors have been loaded
+    * Determine if all the expected tenors have been loaded - completeness
 * Update the timeline and delivery information in the dataset delivery
 * Update the status